-Aiken, a Democrat, was the representative for South Carolina's 3rd congressional district from 1885 to 1887.
+Aiken was the representative for South Carolina’s 3rd congressional district and was a Democrat.
+He served from 1885 to 1887.

 From Oct 1877 to Mar 1887, Aiken missed 761 of 1,805 roll call votes, which is 42.2%.
 This is much worse than the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1881-Mar 1882||75||23||30.7%||61st|